eloj/lzw-eddy/fuzzing/README.md

 # LZW Fuzzing Drivers

-This directory contains short driver programs optimized for running the lzw compression and decompression code through a fuzzer, specifically [AFL - American Fuzzy Loop](https://lcamtuf.coredump.cx/afl/).
+This directory contains short driver programs optimized for running the lzw compression and decompression code through a fuzzer, specifically [AFL - American Fuzzy Lop](https://lcamtuf.coredump.cx/afl/).

 ## Prerequisites

-You need to install AFL, specifically you need `afl-gcc`.
+You need to install AFL, or one of its forks.

+The original AFL hasn't seen updates in a long time, but [AFL++](https://aflplus.plus/) should also work, but is untested at this time.

 ## Running